IndieRunner/IndieRunner/README.md

 <h1>IndieRunner</h1>
 </p>

-Liberate your games from platform-dependent bundled dependencies and maximize the platform compatibility.
+Liberate your games from platform-dependent bundled dependencies.
+Maximize platform compatibility and longevity.

 Many games are built in a way that allows more platforms than advertised.